-The main menu always appears immediately after starting, showing the values that are set.
+The main menu always appears immediately after startup, showing the current set values.
 If you are in the main menu when you start to weld, the menu changes automatically to show the measured values (the measurements menu).
 The measured values remain on the display even after welding stops.